 Heat Pump and Air Conditioning Units

-Air Conditioning units or condensers are similar to Heat Pumps however there function is dedicated to cooling and rely on a furnace in order to heat the home.
-Essentially the main difference between a Heat Pump and an Air Conditioner is that an Air Conditioner cannot reverse it operation.
+Air conditioning units or condensers are similar to heat pumps.
+However, their function is dedicated to cooling andas they rely on a furnace in order to heat the home.
+Essentially, the main difference between a heat pump and an air conditioner is that an air conditioner cannot reverse it operation.